federicomarra/timer-clock-chronometer/README.md

 This test at first starts the chronometer and then stops it after 1s.<br>
 Then it is checked that the chronometer is not stoppable again and that it is not running anymore.<br>
 In the end after 1s it is checked that chronometer time is near 1s with a tolerance of 1ds, and that the memory is empty.

 ##### 13. ResetRunningChrono

+This test at first starts the chronometer, then after 1 second `reset` variable is set to current time and the chronometer resets.<br>
+Then it is checked that after 2s the chronometer time is 2s and that the memory is not empty, but 1s and that the memory string is correctly displayed.<br>
+In the end it is checked that chronometer starting time is greater than `reset` variable and that the chronometer is still running.

 ##### 14. ResetNonRunningChrono